top of page

 RED SCREEN FILM FESTIVAL

-The Flagstaff Red Screen Film Festival showcases, celebrates and promotes the work of local and international Indigenous filmmakers to create a greater understanding of Indigenous cultures and their contemporary artistic expressions.
-Red Screen is dedicated to building a community around Native American and Indigenous focused and/or produced film, engaging and educating festival attendees and providing an opportunity for students to gain experience in cultural film programming.
+The Red Screen Film Festival showcased the work of local and international Indigenous filmmakers to create a greater understanding of Indigenous cultures and their contemporary artistic expressions.
+Dedicated to building a community around Native American and Indigenous focused and/or produced film, Red Screen engaged and educated festival attendees, and provided an opportunity for students to gain experience in cultural film programming.

-A partnership between Northern Arizona University and the University of Arizona, the festival is co-presented by the Hanson FilmTV Institute and the Cline Library at NAU.
+A partnership between Northern Arizona University and the University of Arizona, the festival was co-presented by the Hanson FilmTV Institute and the Cline Library at NAU.

-The first edition of the festival took place in 2019 and featured a spotlight on Navajo filmmakers along with films from Indigenous filmmakers from around the globe.
+The 2019 edition of the festival featured a spotlight on Navajo filmmakers along with films from Indigenous filmmakers from around the globe.

 More at www.redscreenfilmfestival.org